The Color Run: Timeline

 In March 2011, it was first held in Phoenix, Arizona with 6,000 people joined.
 It was created by Travis Snyder, a Utah native and event producer.
 His idea was to encourage professionals and novices to have fun together.
 Influenced by World of Color, Life in Color, and Mud Runs, he further blended the both elements, donation and running for five kilometers, together in order to promote health awareness.

-In 2012, it was held over 50 cities in North American with more than 600,000 people joined, making it the largest five-kilometer event series in the United States.
+In 2012, it was held over 50 cities in North America with more than 600,000 people joined, making it the largest five-kilometer event series in the United States.
 It was also held in Flemington Racecourse, Melbourne, Sydney, Brisbane, Gold Coast, Townsville, Sunshine Coast, Perth, Newscastle, Wollongong, Adelaide, Canberra and previously Cairns with more than 12,000 Australian joined and the money was partly donated to the Australian Paralympic Committee.

 In 2013, it was held 100 times in North America, South America, Europe, Africa and Australia.
 It was expanded to Asia and Europe under partnership with IMG Worldwide since February, 2013.
 In Australia, it was held at Sydney Olympic Park during February and 20,000 Australian joined and helped raise $200,000 for Heartkids.

 In 2014, it was held 300 times in over 50 countries worldwide.
 "The Color Run Night" was first introduced.
 In April, 2014, It was extended to Seoul, Beijing, Shanghai, Hong Kong, Vietnam, Bangkok, Singapore, and Kuala Lumpur in Asia; Dubai, Qatar, Kuwait, Lebanon and Egypt in Middle East, and Barcelona, Madrid, Amsterdam, Brussels, London, Manchester, and Dublin in Europe.
 Toronto, Vancouver were also introduced to.
 Charity partners include Australian Red Cross, Beyond Blue, Vision Australia, Cancer Council, Starlight Children’s Foundation Australia, RSPCA, Heartkids and Fight Dementia.
 The sponsor, Swisse, were planning to generate over AUD$1 million in charitable contributions through all 13 Color Runs in Australia in 2014.

 In 2015 it was held 112 times in the United States, 7 in the United Kingdom, 6 in Australia and 4 in China.

 Also in Hungary since 2016, people can experience the feeling of the Color Run.